Protect your business with Co-director Insurance

 The death of a director may bring distress and grief to any organisation.
-As well as that, it could jeopardise the security and direction of the company.
+In addition to that, it could jeopardise the security and direction of the company.
 If the deceased director was a majority stakeholder, the remaining directors may lose control of the company if next-of-kin were to take over.
-The deceased’s family may be unfamiliar with the business and may have cash-flow problems after losing his/her income.
-Co-Director Insurance makes it possible for the directors to buy the shares from the family, which could be the best option for all concerned.
+The deceased’s family may be unfamiliar with the business and may have cash-flow problems after losing his or her income.
+Co-Director Insurance makes it possible for the directors to buy the shares from the family, which could be the best option for all parties concerned.

 Got any questions?

 We enrich the lives of our clients